-The parallel interface of the AD7813 is eight bits wide.
-The output data buffers are activated when both $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are logic low.
+The parallel interface of the AD7819 is eight bits wide.
+The output data buffers are activated when both \overline{CS} and \overline{RD} are logic low.
 At this point the contents of the data register are placed on the 8-bit data bus.
 Figure 15 shows the timing diagram for the parallel port.
-As previously explained, two successive read operations must take place in order to access the 10-bit conversion result.
-The first read places the 8 MSBs on the data bus and the second read places the 2 LSBs on the data bus.
-The 2 LSBs appear on DB7 and DB6, with DB5-DB0 set to logic zero.
+The Parallel Interface of the AD7819 is reset when

-Further read operations will access the 8 MSBs and 2 LSBs of the 10-bit ADC conversion result again.
-The parallel interface of the AD7813 is reset when BUSY goes logic high.
-This feature allows the AD7813 to be used as an 8-bit converter if the user only wishes to access the 8 MSBs of the conversion.
+BUSY goes logic high.
 Care must be taken to ensure that a read operation does not occur while BUSY is high.
-Data read from the AD7813 while BUSY is high will be invalid.
-For optimum performance the read operation should end at least 100 ns (t{10}) prior to the falling edge of the next CONVST.
+Data read from the AD7819 while BUSY is high will be invalid.
+For optimum performance the read operation should end at least 100 ns (t_8) prior to the falling edge of the next $\overline{\text{CONVST}}$.